-The bane of video game journalism is that money comes from advertising.
-Even if you’re working for a company, your salary is ultimately derived from how many people see ads.
+The bane of video game journalism is advertising.
+Even if you’re working for a company, your salary is derived from many eyeballs are accosted by ads.
 This causes a few problems:

-- Writers are encourages to publish click-bait that can easily mislead readers or result in fake outrage.
+- Writers are encouraged to publish click-bait that misleads readers or causes mock outrage.

-- Websites are designed to increase page views and ad impressions rather than improve the user experience.
+- Websites are designed to increase page views rather than improve the user experience.

 - The entire industry becomes a race to the bottom since everyone’s aiming for the same metric.

-Since I’m a part of the problem though, I don’t have a direct solution.
+Since I’m a part of the problem, I don’t have a direct solution.
 I haven’t been able to fix my blog, let alone the industry.
 I will, however, say that:

 - Patreon is an interesting platform that allows consumers to regularly donate to their favourite creators.